Who are we?

 Sarah Robinson, Assistant Director

 Sarah is originally from Northumberland and moved to Sheffield to complete her undergraduate in BSc Psychology.
 Her passion and interest in Climate Change has been strengthened through research for her dissertation on Environmental Psychology.
-She has been a part of Hope for the Future for two years now, gaining experience in training constituents to have more effective conversations with their MPs.
+She has been a part of Hope for the Future for two years now, contributing to HFTF's approach to effective MP engagement through the design and delivery of training.
+Sarah coordinates our work in local constituencies and leads our schools project.

 Contact Sarah directly at firstname.lastname@example.org